pascium/thelazynfter/content/learn/_index.md

 title: "NFTs Are My Passion"
 description: "NFTs are my passion!
 Why?
 Because I get a kick out of using them.
 I hope you do too.
 And here's everything you need to know!"
 Headline: "NFTs Are My Passion"
-intro: "Learn Crypto with Thelazynfter.
-Browse my collection of simple and informative reviews and guides for people new to cryptocurrency, mining, and more."
+intro: "NFTs are my passion!
+Why?
+Because I get a kick out of using them.
+I hope you do too.
+And here's everything you need to know!"

 menu:
   main:
-    name: "NFT Guides"
+    name: "Learn"
     weight: 1